MLP Pickleball: The Complete Guide to Major League Pickleball (2026)

 Major League Pickleball has grown remarkably fast since its founding:

-• 2026: Most ambitious season yet — 23 teams, 13 events, expanded playoffs, F1-style points, and finals at Wollman Rink in NYC
+- 2026: Biggest season ever– 23 teams, 13 events, expanded playoffs, F1 points, and Finals at Wollman Rink in NYC

-The trajectory is clear: MLP is no longer a novelty — it's becoming the premier team competition in professional pickleball.
+The trend is established: MLP is no longer an up-and-coming league; it has become the preeminent team competition in professional pickleball.

 Frequently Asked Questions